 Additionally, the widespread and increasing use of implantable medical devices, such as pacemakers, orthopedic hardware, and vascular grafts, has introduced new risk pathways for S aureus colonization and infection.
 Despite advances in management, treatment failures, persistent bacteremia, and relapsing infections remain common.
 These outcomes reflect both microbial virulence and the limitations of current therapeutic options.

-A 2020 study published in The New England Journal of Medicine analyzed data from over 41 million hospitalized patients and identified MRSA as the most frequently identified multidrug resistant (MDR) pathogen in hospitalized patients in the United States.
+A 2020 study published in the New England Journal of Medicine analyzed data from over 41 million hospitalized patients and identified MRSA as the most frequently identified multidrug-resistant pathogen in hospitalized patients in the United States.
 Although national surveillance data show a modest decline in MRSA incidence, bloodstream infections caused by Staphylococcus aureus remain associated with high morbidity and mortality.
-Crucially, while outcomes have shown modest improvement over time, the 90-day mortality rate following S aureus bacteremia (SAB) approaches 30%.
+Crucially, although outcomes have shown modest improvement over time, the 90-day mortality rate following S aureus bacteremia (SAB) approaches 30%.
 That is, almost 1 in 3 patients do not survive 3 months after they develop SAB.2

-While MRSA garners significant attention, methicillin-susceptible Staphylococcus aureus (MSSA) infections are also common and potentially lethal.
+Although MRSA garners significant attention, methicillin-susceptible S aureus (MSSA) infections are also common and potentially lethal.
 MSSA accounts for a growing proportion of SAB, and clinicians caring for patients with suspected SAB must therefore utilize empiric coverage strategies that address both MRSA and MSSA.

 Given the increasing complexity of SAB cases, there is an urgent need for novel agents and revised treatment frameworks that reflect real-world challenges.
 Ideal therapies should offer efficacy, safety, predictable pharmacokinetics, and activity against resistant strains, all while addressing the nuances of care in medically complex patients.

-The phase 3 ERADICATE trial evaluated ceftobiprole medocaril sodium, the only FDA-approved cephalosporin with activity against both MRSA and MSSA in adult patients with S aureus bloodstream infections.
-In the modified intention-to-treat (mITT) population, ceftobiprole demonstrated non-inferiority to daptomycin, achieving clinical success rates of 69.8% versus 68.7%, respectively, at 70 days post-randomization.
+The phase 3 ERADICATE trial evaluated ceftobiprole medocaril sodium, the only US Food and Drug Administration (FDA)–approved cephalosporin with activity against both MRSA and MSSA in adult patients with S aureus bloodstream infections.
+In the modified intention-to-treat population, ceftobiprole demonstrated noninferiority to daptomycin, achieving clinical success rates of 69.8% vs 68.7%, respectively, at 70 days post random assignment.
 Importantly, both regimens were well tolerated, and the overall incidence of adverse events was comparable.
-These findings led to FDA approval of ceftobiprole for treatment of SAB, including both MRSA and MSSA – the first such approval in two decades.3
+These findings led to FDA approval of ceftobiprole for treatment of SAB, including both MRSA and MSSA, the first such approval in 2 decades.3

 What You Need to Know